Sullivan Scholarship for Expanding Biological Horizons

 In recent years, students have taken summer courses in Jamaica, Peru, Australia, Kenya, and the Turks & Caicos islands.
 They have pursued research experiences in the Arizona-Sonora Desert, the Galapagos Islands, Bolivia, Spain, Canberra Australia, and at the University of Cape Town.
 Others have had internships in International Health with the World Bank in London, worked with the Nature Conservancy, and participated in workshops on Chagas Disease in Ecuador.

-The two application deadlines are in the fall (for activities that might occur over the semester break or occasionally during Spring Break) and in the spring (for programs that would occur during the summer).
+The two application** deadlines are in the fall (for activities that might occur over the semester break or occasionally during Spring Break) and in the spring (for programs that would occur during the summer).
 Proposals will be reviewed by the Department of Biology and grants awarded according to financial need and scientific merit.
 The amount of funds awarded per proposal is usually less than $2,500.
 Watch for fliers around Winston Hall announcing the current year’s application deadline.
-Interested students should request an application form from Dr. Ron Dimock at email@example.com, or from Cindy Davis in the Biology office (firstname.lastname@example.org).
-Grants will be awarded in October and March.
+Grants will be awarded in November and March.

 Wake Forest Research Fellows Program